rafaelgreca/disaster-tweet-classification/README.md

 -d '{"model_name": "bert_fold0"}'
 ```

-A small example of what the API will return after the inference:
+A small sample of what the API will return after the inference:

 ```json
 [